hct-ux/preact-netlify/content/blog/introduction.md

 By contributing to Foundation, we all benefit from a bigger and better set of components, making it easier and faster to build high-quality digital journeys.

 Need a new component?
 Want to improve or change something?
-[Get in touch](https://forms.office.com/pages/responsepage.aspx?id=CX4F40inykqMZw9aP3qYkLP4NT-SWnZBiG_hFPX6C61UQ1pCN0k1VE5GTUc4T0JPSVQ5WlRIT1I5OCQlQCN0PWcu).
+[Get in touch](https://forms.office.com/pages/responsepage.aspx?id=CX4F40inykqMZw9aP3qYkLP4NT-SWnZBiG_hFPX6C61UQ1pCN0k1VE5GTUc4T0JPSVQ5WlRIT1I5OCQlQCN0PWcu) (external link).